klamma/ar-for-eu-book/_chapters/chapters/development/platforms/web.md

 ## Introduction {#introduction}

 Augmented Reality for the Web demands compatibility with the major browsers.
-To reach this goal, developers needs access to the native device drivers and APIs of the different vendors in JavaScript.
+To reach this goal, developers need access to the native device drivers and APIs of the different vendors in JavaScript.

 ## Enabling Technologies {#enabling-technologies}